gcoulby/JetOS/README.md

 🚧Work in Progress🚧

+> ⚠️ NOTE: This code is not, and will not be, supported.
+This is purely for my own morbid curiosity.
+>
+>Thus, PRs, Issues etc will not be actioned.

 ## Introduction

 JetOS is a lightweight, bare metal operating system designed specifically for the Raspberry Pi Pico RP2040.
 It is built to provide a minimalistic environment for low-level hardware interaction and high-performance applications.